chameleon, funny, funny story, humor, insects, jurassic park, lizards, tongue in cheek, tongue-in-cheek

 I look down to where I had dropped the leaf.
 Not one dry leaf on the mosaic floor.
 Surprised, I look up.
 No dried leaf on the plant either.
 Strange.
 I literally jump off the verandah (and out of my skin too) when I realize what I had thought to be a dry leaf had all along been a small brown chameleon.
 It is sitting on a lower branch of the plant and staring at me balefully, justifiably offended for having pulled its tail for no reason at all.

-My husband had plenty to say apart from the mirth that I could hear flowing freely down the telephone lines from far away Bishnupur.
+The Lord and Master had plenty to say apart from the mirth that I could hear flowing freely down the telephone lines from far away Bishnupur.
 “Hahahaha.
 You better leave things alone…..I am warning you in advance.
 I bet your next phone call is going to be about kicking some stick on the road, and it turning out to be a snake.”
 Well I do have this habit of kicking off anything lying on the road, being a considerate soul and not wanting anyone to trip and fall.
-Now I have wisely given it up this service I had been providing free opf cost to humanity.
+Now I have wisely given it up, this service I had been providing free of cost to humanity.

 There are the cockroaches whom I take pains to avoid but who take greater pains to find me and sometimes by flying in.
 Ugh!
 There are spiders that jump out of dark corners with the sole purpose of scaring me.
 Then there is this mouse or its whole family perhaps, who regularly upset the lamp I lit before the Gods.
 I asked around and none of my neighbors had this problem.
 That says a lot, don’t you think?

 Hmmm.. …I stick to my theory.
 There is this big conspiracy against me.
 They are all in it together.
 Shhhhh…….Can’t you hear them tittering??

 And then again, more empathy!
 I live with them too, but I have attained that level of acceptance, as they too have I suppose, with me :D!

 Delightfully caricatured is the lady of the house, and her congregation at convention :D!